mitexleo/fediroma/docs/docs/configuration/howto_database_config.md

   config :pleroma, configurable_from_database: true
   ```

-5. Restart your instance and you can now access the Settings tab in AdminFE.
+5. Restart your instance, and you can now access the Settings tab in AdminFE.

 ## Reverting back from database config